larryknaebelobsidian/kingdom/Proposition 185. This doctrine enforces that of Divine Providence..md

 >p.
 340 Vol. 3 Prop.
 185
 ### God is personally interested
 >Obs.
 1. God has
 >1. a Divine Sovereignty and exercises it (Props.
-79, so);
+79, 80);
 >2. a definite Divine Purpose and will perform it (Isa.
 14:26, 27);
 >3. a predetermined Theocratic Plan, which will be accomplished (Prop.
 2);
 >4. oath-bound designs, which will be realized (Prop.
 50);
 >5. an omnipotence in Providence that is irresistible (Jer.
-18:2—G);
+18:2-6);
->6. an end in view that will result according to His will (Horn.
+>6. an end in view that will result according to His will (Rom.
 9:9-21).
 >From the beginning to the end of this doctrine, as given in Scripture, from the inception of the Theocratic idea to its final perfect realization, God stands before us as One who *personally interested* in the matter, and who, for the sake of His own honor, praise, and glory, overrules all to bring forth, at the appointed time, a glorious consummation that shall vindicate and embellish the Divine perfections enlisted and employed in this grand redemptive work.
 >p.
 340 Vol. 3 Prop.
 185 Obs.
 1 -- reformatted
 ### Providence of God richly evidenced